 Serverless360 Update on Azure Functions

 Managing and Monitoring Azure Functions from Serverless360 Private Hosting are going to be rolled out in the upcoming release in a few days.
 With Serverless360 you can add Azure Functions to your Composite Applications to manage and monitor your Integration scenarios with granular user access policies.
-Try out Serverless360 Private Hosting free trial to unleash the experience of managing and monitoring your Azure Integrations.
+Try out Serverless360 Private Hosting free trial to unleash the experience of Azure Serverless monitoring and management of your integrations.